istio/istio.io/_docs/concepts/what-is-istio/goals.md

 type: markdown
 ---

-This page the core principles that guide Istio's design.
+This page outlines the core principles that guide Istio's design.

 Istio’s architecture is informed by a few key design goals that are essential to making the system capable of dealing with services at scale and with high performance.